 The Auckland Transport Operation Centre (ATOC) is a joint venture between Auckland Transport and Waka Kotahi NZ Transport Agency working behind the scenes to help keep people and freight moving.

-The centre helps manage the transport network in real-time, and uses CCTV cameras and other sources to identify risks and issues on the marks and in public transpor and uses CLIV cameras and other sources to identify risks and issues on the roads and in public transport facilities such as bus stations.
+The centre helps manage the transport network in real-time. and uses CCTV cameras and other sources to identify risks and issues on the roads and in public transport facilities such as bus stations.
 It optimises traffic signals in real-time to help improve safety and efficiency, provides travel information to help ensure customers are informed before and during their journey and helps manage the impact of planned activity such as roadworks and public events.
 ATOC is also responsible for incident management, such as coordinating the response to crashes, breakdowns, storms and other unplanned events.